oariel/sftp-integration/README.md

 ![Test](https://raw.githubusercontent.com/saivaai/sftp-integration/dev/images/sftp-test.png "Test")

 - Click `Test` to test your integration.
 When the test completes successfully you should see sample raw facility prediction files for the most recent day in the output directory
-- Click `Disable` to temporarily disable your integration
+- Use the `Enable/Disable` switch to temporarily disable your integration or to enable it
 - Click `Disconnect` to delete this integration.
 > Note: When disconnecting, all exported files will be lost.
 This operation is irreversible